Why Red Sea Is Red? (Color/Name Explanation)

 By algae

 It means wheeling due to the nature of the tail-like projections that propel them through the water.
 The algae grow or bloom more rapidly than usual to consume nutrients that have suddenly risen from the colder depth of the ocean below.
-The red hue is down to the presence of a particular species of dinoflagellate or phytoplankton.
+The red hue is down to a particular species of dinoflagellate or phytoplankton.

 One species, the linguLoDinium polyedrum, can create its light.
 A chemical reaction occurs when the organism collides with something in the ocean.
 When an enzyme is called luciferase, the substance is called luciferin.
 Both are contained within the organism combined.
 This catalyst for a chemical reaction releases blue and red light flashes.